Shuffle regularization for multiple Eisenstein series of level $N$: Linear relations among regularized MES of level

 \section{Linear relations among regularized MES of level $N$}

-In this final section, we obtain restricted double shuffle relation, distribution relation for MES, and sum and weighted sum formulas for double Eisenstein series (DES). {\Cref{thm:main2}} \begin{main2}[Restricted double shuffle relation] For any words $w_1,w_2\in X^0$, we have
+In this final section, we obtain the restricted double shuffle relations and the distribution relations for MES.
+We also provide the sum and weighted sum formulas for double Eisenstein series (DES). {\Cref{thm:main2}} \begin{main2}[Restricted double shuffle relation] For any words $w_1,w_2\in \ha^2$, we have

 \end{main2}